 So are these creatures dangerous?
 The not-so-quick answer to this question is yes and no.

 Yes, Centipedes Are Dangerous

-Yes, because, if any creepy crawly, alien-looking creature startles you, you could react and slip in the shower or on some other, unstable surface.
-And these are just about the creepiest, crawliest household pest you will ever get inside your home.
+Yes, because if any creepy-crawly, alien-looking creature startles you, you could react and slip in the shower or on some other, unstable surface.
+And these are just about the creepiest, crawliest household pests you will ever get inside your home.
 They are downright scary looking, especially if you are not expecting an encounter.

-A centipede can also bite--although, a bite from a centipede is actually more of a pinch.
+A centipede can also bite--although a bite from a centipede is actually more of a pinch.
 And that pinch can be described as a sting.
-This is because the front two, hollow legs, the centipede uses to pinch with can inject a venom.
+This is because the front two, hollow legs the centipede uses to pinch with can inject venom.

 Most of the time, this venom is only enough to produce a small red bump.
 But, if someone is allergic to a centipede's venom, it can be dangerous.
 And if you, or anyone in your family, has never been stung by a centipede before, then you will not know if you are allergic until it happens.
 This can be especially troubling if you have small children in the home who are prone to exploring new, interesting things--since a child's behavior is likely to scare a centipede into stinging.

-It is worth mentioning, however, that even if the person bitten is not allergic to centipede venom, a sting can still be very painful.
+However, it is worth mentioning that even if the person bitten is not allergic to centipede venom; a sting can still be extremely painful.
 Like a bee, a centipede will sting and then hang on.
-This causes a burning sensation that slowly grows to an area as much as 3 or 4 inches in diameter.
-If the sting occurs in an area where there are an abundance of nerve endings, such as on the fingers or on the toes, then it can be excruciating.
+This causes a burning sensation that slowly grows to an area as 3 or 4 inches in diameter.
+It can be excruciating if the sting occurs in an area with an abundance of nerve endings, such as on the fingers or the toes.

 No, Centipedes Are Not Dangerous